Everest Base Camp Trek - 8 Days

 • Supplementary snacks: energy bars, crackers, cookies, etc.

-• Seasonal available fresh fruits dessert every evening after dinner.
+• Seasonal fresh fruit dessert is available every evening after dinner.

 • ART's Certificate of appreciations after the successful trek